magicgamer456/zodiac-1.0.1-folk/README.md

-# NOTE I DON'T NOT OWN ZODIAC THIS IS A FOLK OF ZODIAC THIS IS NOT ASSOCIATED WITH THE ACTUAL ZODIAC
+# NOTE I DON'T NOT OWN ZODIAC THIS IS A FORK OF ZODIAC THIS IS NOT ASSOCIATED WITH THE ACTUAL ZODIAC
 # Credits to the one who made zodiac
 # Zodiac 1.0.1

 This mod patches sodium so sodium isn't able to stop pojav launcher users from using it.